-- Perform qualitative social science (STS) research on the above-mentioned topic; - Work towards joint publications in recognized international, peer-reviewed journals, including coauthored papers with other group members; - Co-Teach courses, e.g. on Environmental STS, Technology and Society or other STS topics; help develop new courses on these topics (such as "Politics of future-making" and "Risks & Safety", "Accounting and standardization"); - (Co-)Supervise Master's students; - Consider writing/contributing to synergistic grant applications to raise external funding; - Participate in the SST research group and support the work of the group at an administrative level, including research management, the organization of meetings, project maintenance, project events, workshops, conferences etc.; - Active engagement with the community at STS Department, TUM, and in the international STS landscape.
+- Perform the mapping of science-society interactions as part of the EU HORIZON project "Climateurope2: Supporting and standardising climate services in Europe and beyond"; - Work towards joint publications in recognized international, peer-reviewed journals, including co-authored papers with other group members; - Co-Teach courses, e.g. on Environmental STS, Technology and Society or other STS topics; help develop new courses on these topics (such as "Risks & Safety", "Accounting and standardization"); - Consider writing/contributing to synergistic grant applications to raise external funding; - Active engagement with the community at STS Department, TUM, and in the international STS landscape.